IvanSanchez/homeassistant-freeds/README.md

 Home Assistant should display a new *Device* with a dozen *Sensors*, such as:

 ![Screenshot of FreeDS sensors in Home Assistant](./screenshot.png)

+## Bugs?
+Comments?

+Use the gitlab issue tracker at https://gitlab.com/IvanSanchez/homeassistant-freeds/-/issues

+(Yes, it's Git**Lab** and not Git**Hub**.
+Development happens at GitLab.
+The GitHub repo is only for HACS compatibility.)

+Please keep in mind that it's an issue tracker, and not a discussion forum.
+I recommend reading ["How to Report Bugs Effectively"](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html) if you've never written into an issue tracker before.

 ## License